Raising Manager

 You can display a different navigation menu for the volunteers.
 Create your menu through the Menus page of the Appearance menu in WordPress (Appearance => Menus).
 For each item of your menu, select what you want for the Visibility field.

-Without Menu Item Visibility Control, you can also do it like this:
+You can also do it like this:

 Through the Menus page of the Appearance menu in WordPress (Appearance => Menus), create a menu for the volunteers and a menu for the other users.